adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## Is this for you?

 If you've ever experienced pain when writing or maintaining CSS, then you'll find useful information in this book.
-And if you work in a team, this book can serve as documentation for you and your team.
+And if you work in a team, this book can serve as documentation.

 ## Is this hard to learn?